PR News Seeks Trailblazing Women in Communications for the Next Class

 PR News is now accepting nominations for the annual Top Women in PR Awards, a program that celebrates the influential women in PR who have impacted the way communications is practiced.
-The entry deadline is Friday, August 18 at 11:59 p.m.
-ET and the late deadline is August 25.
+The final deadline is Friday, August 25 at 11:59 p.m.
+ET.

 For more information, visit: http://www.prnewsonline.com/PR-News-Top-Women-Awards